darthdeus/LightTable-Ruby/README.md

 **MAKE SURE YOU SAVE THE FILE FIRST, OTHERWISE THE UNSAVED CHANGES WILL GET OVERRIDEN**, because `xmpfilter` reads the contents from the actual file.
 (TODO - fix this)

-You can run the evaluation either by invoking the behavior directly via `Ctrl-Space -> Ruby: eval current buffer`, or by making a keyboard shortcut, for example
+You can run the evaluation either by invoking the behavior directly via `Ctrl-Space -> Ruby: eval current buffer`, or by making a keyboard shortcut (see below).
+After the eval you can clear the results using `Ruby: clear eval results`.

 ```
+:editor.ruby {
-"ctrl-l" [:eval-ruby-buffer]
+  "ctrl-l" [:ruby.eval-buffer]
+  "ctrl-shift-l" [:ruby.clear-eval-results]
+}
 ```